jesselpalmer/the-front-end-architect-resource-list/README.md

-# The Front End Architecture Resources
+# Front End Architecture Resources

 The resources here are to help you build a strong foundation in becoming a well-rounded front end architect.
 This includes understanding HTML, CSS, and JavaScript as well as topics such as networking, software design, and design patterns.